24 Aug

 Corporation Tax (CT)

-The company needs to register for corporation tax in 3 months after its incorporation.
-HMRC, will on its own, send you a form to get registered, once registered you will get a unique tax number required to file and pay your corporation tax, the filing of tax returns is required 12 months after a companies year-end, and the tax is payable 9 months after the year-end.
+The company needs to register for corporation taxation within 3 months after its incorporation and within three months of being active.
+Being active is determined by the income being received for the services being provided through the company.
+HMRC will, on its own, send you a form to get registered.
+You will get a unique tax number required to file and pay your corporation tax; the filing of tax returns is required 12 months after a company year-end, and the tax is payable 9 months after the year-end.ย

 Value Added Tax (VAT)

-You must register for VAT if your company’s annual turnover is higher than £85,000, this threshold is set and will remain the same throughout 2020/21.
+You must register for VAT if your companyโs annual turnover is higher than ยฃ85,000, this threshold is set and will remain the same until 31 March 2024

 Learning all the rules and rates for VAT can be a little complicated; hence we would advise you to read this in-depth guide for further details.